DevreZz/DevreZz/README.md

   as an English teacher,

-  so I got this job to support my dream.
+  so I got this job to support my dreamjob.

   After that,
   I got a graduation in Philosophy